-- Create a research and policy agenda to advance the goal of delivering best practices in care targeting suicide risk. - Create a process to certify practitioners trained in delivering best practices in suicide risk assessment and management and interventions specific to preventing suicide.
-Such processes could include minimum education, training, and continuing education requirements, and should include a review and approval process prior to certification.
-This strategy includes practitioners in correctional settings.
+- Create a research and policy agenda to advance the goal of delivering best practices in care targeting suicide risk. - Create a process to certify providers trained in delivering best practices in treating people at risk for suicide.
+Such processes could include minimum education, training, and continuing education requirements, and should include a review and approval process prior to certification. - Create a strategy to increase workforce capacity for providers to deliver suicide-specific care.

-• Create a strategy to increase health and behavioral health care workforce capacity to deliver suicide-specific services.
+• Expand the use of telehealth and telemedicine providers with training in best practices for suicide-specific treatment - especially in rural communities - to enhance timely access to care targeting suicide risk.

-- Expand the use of telehealth and telemedicine providers with training in best practices for suicide-specific treatment especially in rural communities to enhance timely access to care targeting suicide risk. - Disseminate information to promote safety planning by prompting health and behavioral health care practitioners and providers to record safety plans in electronic medical record systems and by making plans accessible to people via commonly used portals.28 - Create a local online network of providers delivering suicide-specific treatment, including public information about insurance eligibility and criteria for new clients. - Partner with health and behavioral health care systems and providers to improve delivery of services and supports to caregivers and family members of people transitioning from care settings following services for suicidal behavior.
+- Disseminate information to promote safety planning by prompting health care practitioners and providers to record safety plans in electronic medical record systems and by making plans accessible to people via commonly used portals. - Create a local online network of providers delivering suicide-specific treatment, including public information about insurance eligibility and criteria for new clients. - Partner with health care systems and providers to advance delivery of services and supports to caregivers and family members of people transitioning from health care settings following services for suicidal behavior.
 Prioritize safety and address service gaps.
 People at risk should be key decision-makers in defining support networks and the role each member of the network plays in creating safety and recovery. - Disseminate information to caregivers and family members on how they can support a person at risk by being a resource identified by the person in safety planning; reduce environmental safety risks by promoting means safety, especially at home; and help manage harmful behaviors stemming from underlying health and behavioral health needs, such as escalating alcohol or drug use.

-up atter suicide-related services Strategic Aim 4: Improve suicide-specific services and Goal 11: Ensure continuity of care and follow- supports up after suicide-related services
+Goal 11: Ensure continuity of care and follow-up after suicide-related services